Calothamnus sanguineus: Taxonomy and naming

 Calothamnus sanguineus was first formally described by French naturalist Jacques Labillardière in 1806 in Novae Hollandiae Plantarum Specimen from a specimen he collected in the first few months of 1793 during the d'Entrecasteaux expedition.
 In 2014 Craven, Edwards and Cowley proposed that the species be renamed Melaleuca cruenta.

 Distribution and habitat

 Calothamnus sanguineus is found from Cape Naturaliste to Kalbarri in the Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Jarrah Forest, Mallee, Swan Coastal Plain and Warren biogeographic regions.
 It occurs on sandplains, limestone ridges, and granite outcrops.

 Conservation

-Calothamnus lateralis is classified as "not threatened" by the Western Australian government department of parks and wildlife.
+Calothamnus sanguineus is classified as "not threatened" by the Western Australian government department of parks and wildlife.